Skip to main content

 Here's what to do when your CO alarm goes off:

-Leave the building with any family members and pets and seek fresh air immediately.
+1. Leave the building.
+Round up your family members and pets and seek fresh air immediately.

-Dial 911 right away to let emergency responders know your CO alarm has been activated.
+2. Dial 911 right away.
+Let emergency responders know your CO alarm has been activated.

-Don’t re-enter the home, even after the alarm stops going off.
-Open doors and windows may allow the CO in your home to dissipate, but you don’t know if the machine that triggered the alarm has stopped producing carbon monoxide.
-CO could build up again once you’re inside.
+3. Don't re-enter the home.
+The danger may still be present even if the alarm has ceased.
+Opening doors and windows will allow the CO in your home to dissipate, but you don't know if the machine that triggered the alarm has stopped producing carbon monoxide, so it is important to leave the windows open until you have the all clear.

 Let’s be neighbors.